markwsutton/AirQualityProject/README.md

         - Resources includes the CSV files we outputted from datacleaning, and other data that we found in our analyses and used for graphs
         - One Jupyter Notebook for each city, and another general analysis file
         - The PDF of our final presentation
-    2) Within Datacleaning, we have the Jupyter Notebooks that show the datacleaing, the conversion of data from index, and the output CSVs for each year
+    2) Within Datacleaning, we have the Jupyter Notebooks that show the datacleaning, the conversion of data from index, and the output CSVs for each year